-Baby’s skulls are soft and malleable, and this can lead to a very real condition called plagiocephaly or “flat head syndrome”.
+Baby’s skulls are soft and malleable, and this can lead to a condition called plagiocephaly or “flat head syndrome.”
 This happens when the baby’s head is rested against a hard surface all the time.
-If you carry your little one, this eliminates a lot of the risk of developing plagiocephaly, because they won’t be resting the back of their head against the car seat or stroller.
+If you carry your little one, this eliminates a lot of the risk of developing plagiocephaly because they won’t be resting the back of their head against the car seat or stroller.

 4. It’s much safer than the alternatives.

-Of course, there are risks to babywearing; you need to be much more careful around staircases and hot liquids for example.
+Of course, babywearing has risks; you need to be much more careful around staircases and hot liquids, for example.
 But all things considered, having your baby strapped to you is safer than having them in a stroller.
 Plus, if your child is already mobile on their own, having them strapped to you is, for obvious reasons, a lot safer than having them freely running around on their own.

 5. Allows dad to bond with baby.

-As a mom, you have a lot more opportunity to spend time and bond with baby.
-Plus, those 9 months spent carrying baby gives you a big head start on bonding as well.
+As a mom, you have more opportunities to spend time and bond with your baby.
+Plus, those 9 months spent carrying baby also give you a big head start on bonding.
 Letting dad wear baby gives him a great opportunity.
 I bet he’ll be surprised at how he feels after trying it; in my opinion, there’s no better way for dad and baby to develop their bond.

 6. It helps baby develop.

-A very big and not-well-known advantage of babywearing in the front-facing position is that it allows baby to get a great view of all the action happening around them in their environment.
-Being exposed to all of the different faces, sounds, and voices helps them not only develop speech and language skills but also helps exercise his vestibular system which is responsible for balance.
+A big but not well-known advantage of babywearing in the front-facing position is that it allows baby to get a great view of all the action happening around them in their environment.
+Exposure to different faces, sounds, and voices helps them develop speech and language skills and exercise their vestibular system, which is responsible for balance.

 7. They’re cheap!

 Let’s face it: strollers are expensive.
 Of course, some backpack carriers, but a good quality sling or wrap can be found for only around $25.
-Considering all of the other expenses you’ll have for your little one, it’s nice to be able to save a little money!
+Considering all the other expenses you’ll have for your little one, saving a little money is nice!